Chemical Control Superfund Site: Contamination of Elizabeth River

 Due to the 1980 fire and midnight dumpings by Carracino, the surface water of the Elizabeth River, which was in close proximity, had been contaminated by several chemicals.
-These chemicals included benzene, PCBs, toluene, trichloroethylene, and trihalogenated methanes.
-This also lead to the contamination of marine life in the river including, crabs, shellfish and fish.
+These chemicals included benzene, PCBs, toluene, trichloroethylene, and Tri halogenated methane.
+This also led to the contamination of marine life in the river including, crabs, shellfish and fish.
 This raised awareness of the human health threats as a result of ingesting chemicals via marine life.